 Fraudulent auto insurance claims most commonly occur when a driver in an accident attempts to get more payback than they are owned.
 These types of claims drive up insurance rates and leave innocent drivers paying high premiums.
-Because most drivers are too shocked and scared to think about auto insurance fraud in the case of an accident, American Tri-Star, a trusted car insurance company in San Diego, wanted to share what drivers should to do ensure they do not fall victim to a false claim.
+Because most drivers are too shocked and scared to think about auto insurance fraud in the case of an accident, American Tri-Star, a trusted car insurance agency in San Diego, wanted to share what drivers should to do ensure they do not fall victim to a false claim.

 1. Call the Police

 After the accident, call the police to obtain a police report, which will act as an impartial eyewitness account of the incident.
-The story is documented and can be presented to insurance companies as an accurate, honest description of what happened.
+The story is documented and can be presented to insurance agencies as an accurate, honest description of what happened.
 Be sure to get a copy of the police report for your records, in case it’s necessary at a later date.

 2. Take Photos of the Accident